 I’ve had cheap particle board cabinets in my shop for years, and they were great…until this happened.
 Yeah, the right one literally fell apart from the weight and dropped down 2 inches.
 So I threw a wood peg leg on it decided it was time to upgrade my cabinet game and started these DIY wall cabinets.

 The old shop cabinets are made from ½” particle board and knockdown hardware with no back.
-I wanted the new cabinets to be heavy duty and able to hold a ton of weight, so I’m using ¾” Baltic Birch Plywood for the carcass and I’ll have a full ½” back to tie it all together.
+I wanted the new cabinets to be heavy duty and able to hold a ton of weight, so I’m using ¾” Baltic Birch Plywood for the carcass.
+Then I’ll tie it all together with a full ½” back.

 1. Breakdown Plywood Parts for Wall Cabinets

-I started by breaking down the plywood into the right widths for the frame of the wall cabinets.
+Firstly I started by breaking down the plywood into the right widths for the frame of the wall cabinets.
 Labeling your parts is a great way to keep them organized.
-There’s nothing worse than realizing you drilled into or cut down the wrong piece because you grabbed the wrong one.

 2. Prep Shop Cabinets for Dividers and Adjustable Shelves

-The slots are sized for ¼” plywood and I made the cuts in two passes using a test piece to get exactly the right fit for my plywood.
+The slots are sized for ¼” plywood so I made the cuts in two passes using a test piece to get exactly the right fit for my plywood.

 When I was finished I ripped the piece down to a bottom and center shelf for cabinet B. And the slots will line up just right at assembly.

 Before assembly the sides need a few more steps done.
 I’m attaching the ½” back into a recessed rabbet on the sides.
-I switched over to my dado blade to make the rabbet cut, but this could also be made in two passes with a regular blade or with a router bit.
+Next I switched over to my dado blade to make the rabbet cut.
+This could also be made in two passes with a regular blade or with a router bit.